Parallel Computing Course Review Notes

 3.4 CUDA Host/Device Programming Model

-3.4.1 Function Specifiers
+3.4.1 Function Qualifiers

-3.4.2 Restrictions on CUDA Kernel Functions
+3.4.2 CUDA Kernel Function Limitations

 1. Can only access device memory

-2. Must return a void type
+2. Must return void type

-4. Do not support static variables
+4. Does not support static variables

 3.5 SIMT Parallel Computing Model

-SIMT belongs to the SIMD category because it also executes the same instruction on multiple data.
-However, SIMT allows users to allocate threads, specifically, CUDA assigns an identifier (number) to each thread.
-A key difference is that SIMD requires all elements in the same vector to execute together in a unified synchronization group, whereas SIMT allows multiple threads belonging to the same thread block to execute independently, these threads can have different behaviors.
-Therefore, SIMT allows thread-level concurrency, meaning threads under the same thread block can be doing different things simultaneously.
-Three differences:
+A key difference is that SIMD requires all elements in the same vector to be executed in a unified synchronous group, while SIMT allows multiple threads in the same warp to execute independently, and these threads can have different behaviors.
+Therefore, SIMT allows thread-level concurrency, meaning threads in the same warp can do different things simultaneously.

 • Each thread has its own instruction address counter